-At their simplest, amino acids coming together will form a short chain called a peptide (which, when elongated further can form more complex proteins).
+At their simplest, amino acids coming together will form a short chain called a peptide (which, when elongated further and given more structure can form more complex proteins).

 Peptides can have all kinds of structures - usually closely related to their function.
 One sort of structure is an alpha-helix and, in some peptides, alpha-helical regions are key to how the molecules interact.